hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

+### 25 September 2025

+#### Individual Calculations API

+Version 5.0 of this API, which had previously been deprecated, has now been retired and is no longer available in Sandbox or Production.
+The documentation for version 5.0 has also been removed.

+---

 ### 22 September 2025

 #### Business Source Adjustable Summary (BSAS) API